-The wavy lines indicate the location of the university in Siouxland, with the Missouri River as the western boundary.
+The wavy lines indicate the university's location in Siouxland, with the Missouri River as the western border.

-In the impressionistic eagle, the sign of the Sioux tribes who were a part of this area, we see strength and reaching for the heights.
+In the impressionistic eagle, the sign of the Sioux tribes who were a part of this area, we see strength and reach for the heights.

-Mater Gratiae, Mother of Grace, proclaims Mary, mother of the Savior, as patroness of Briar Cliff under her title of Lady of Grace.
+Mater Gratiae, Mother of Grace, proclaims Mary, mother of the Savior, as patroness of Briar Cliff under her title Lady of Grace.